blakewatson/bookmarks/README.md

 This is a NodeJS app that mostly shuttles JSON back and forth between the frontend application and the file system.
 Here is a rough explanation of how to set up the app.

-You’re going to need an `.env` file with the following bits of data.
+You’re going to need a `.env` file with the following bits of data.

 - `TOKEN_HASH` - you will need to generate this manually using the `bcryptjs` package on NPM.
 Make sure you keep the clear text version in your password manager or whatever.
-- `S3_ACCESS_KEY` and `S3_SECRET_KEY` - these are the keys needed access the Wayback Machine API.
+- `S3_ACCESS_KEY` and `S3_SECRET_KEY` - these are the keys needed to access the Wayback Machine API.
 You can get those here: [https://archive.org/account/s3.php](https://archive.org/account/s3.php)
 - `PUBLIC_PATH` - this is the path to the public folder from the perspective of the `app` folder.
 By default this would be `../public`.
 - `DATA_PATH` - this is the path to a data folder that will contain the two JSON files that hold all of your data (more about that later).
 This is also from the perspective of the `app` folder.
 - `BACKGROUND_ARCHIVER` - set this to `true` if you would like the app too slowly archive all of your bookmarks on the Wayback Machine.